Codecademy/docs/content/c/concepts/basic-output/basic-output.md

 ## Format Specifiers

 As seen above, the string given contains a `%` character followed by a letter to indicate what type of value will be formatted there.
-Some common ones are show below.
+Some common ones are shown below:

 | Format Specifier | Type |
 | --- | --- |